eamars/OpenTrickler/Manual/initialization_guide.md

 Subject to the vender of mini 12864 display, the rotary button direction can be interpreted in opposite direction.
 The designed direction is, when you rotate the nub clockwise, the menu cursor is suppose to move downwards.

-If the cursor moves in the opposite direction, you can correct it by login to the web interface, select "Buttons" and set "Yes" of the "Inverted Rotary Button Direction" option.
+If the cursor moves in the opposite direction, you can correct it by login to the web interface, select "Settings" -> Buttons" and set "Yes" of the "Inverted Rotary Button Direction" option.

 ![invert_rotary_button_direction](Resources/invert_rotary_button_direction.png)